 Top Five Comic Book Characters Who Debuted in Comic-Based Cartoons

-Top Five Month (check here to see an archive of all the top five lists featured so far this month) continues with a look at characters who debuted in cartoons based on comic books and were then brought over to the comic books that the cartoons were based on (in other words, not characters like Mickey, Donald or the Simpsons).
+Top Five Month (check here to see an archive of all the top five lists featured so far) continues with a look at characters who debuted in cartoons based on comic books and were then brought over to the comic books that the cartoons were based on (in other words, not characters like Mickey, Donald or the Simpsons).
 Oh, and by “brought over to the comics,” I mean in the normal continuity, not cartoon tie-in comics.

 Manitou Raven is BASICALLY Apache Chief from the Super Friends cartoon, but I don’t know if it is close enough to really call them the same character.
 To wit, I bet Joe Kelly and Doug Mahnke are listed as the creators of Manitou Raven, ya know?